Code-Institute-Submissions/memory_game_ms2/readme.md

 - script tag outside HTML body - script tag moved to bottom of body
 - missing html closing tag - tag replaced
 - possible confusion between restart and back-navigation button due to icon used (chevron-left) -  icon replaced by up-arrow
-- poor visual experience when viewing game on 4k monitor - set up media queries to make better use of large and extre large screen size
+- poor visual experience when viewing game on 4k monitor - set up media queries to make better use of large and extra large screen size
-- poor placement of script src in header instead of bottom of HTML body - script link updated and moved
+- poor placement of script 'src' in header instead of bottom of HTML body - script link updated and moved

 ### Test protocols